oracle/terraform-provider-oci/website/docs/d/database_vm_cluster.html.markdown

 # Data Source: oci_database_vm_cluster
 This data source provides details about a specific Vm Cluster resource in Oracle Cloud Infrastructure Database service.

-Gets information about the specified Exadata Cloud@Customer VM cluster.
+Gets information about the VM cluster.
+Applies to Exadata Cloud@Customer instances only.

 ## Example Usage